 The algorithm behind such chatbot is filtering the results according to the answers you select.

-You can combine the rule-based algorithm with machine learning to get a bot that can both operate multiple-choice questions and respond to plain-text speech.
+You can combine the rule-based algorithm with machine learning to get a chatbot that can both operate multiple-choice questions and respond to plain-text speech.

 In the latter case, the chatbot identifies the pre-programmed keywords and can also learn in the process.